ecrucru/anticrux/README.md

 ## Presentation

-AntiCrux is a library written in JavaScript which plays a single variant of chess named "AntiChess", "Suicide chess" or also "Loosing chess".
+AntiCrux is a library written in JavaScript that plays a single variant of chess named "*AntiChess*", "*Suicide chess*" or also "*Loosing chess*".
 You can play against the computer with :

 - a mobile web-interface for tablets, desktops and phones
 - a remote server by using the same commands than the Free Internet Chess Server (FICS)
 - a chess engine to connect with your UCI-compatible desktop application

-For technical reasons inherited from JavaScript and its design, AntiCrux will never reach the highest and unbeatable ELO ratings.
-Its level is rather *[normal](#anticrux-helo-world)* and the 20 available levels implement various techniques and rules to act like a human as much as possible.
+For technical reasons inherited from JavaScript and its (somehow particular) design, AntiCrux will never reach the highest and unbeatable ELO ratings. **Its level is rather [normal](#anticrux-helo-world)** and the 20 available levels implement various techniques and rules to **play like a human as much as possible**.
 It is then a good tool to increase your skills with fun !

 About the variant AntiChess, the objective consists in losing all your own pieces or reaching a stalemate.
 For that, you will probably have to force the moves.
 The rules are very simple and change a lot the dynamics of the game :